 During the entire Engagement Photoshoot, you could just see the love that Emily and Jacob had for each other.
 I’m really happy that I was able to capture those moments for them so that they can one day pass them down as a ‘Keepsake’ for their family and future generations.

-If you would like more information about having Keepsake Wedding Photography provide our services for your Engagement Photoshoot or Wedding Day, please visit our Services & Pricing page or contact us at any time.
+If you would like more information about having Keepsake Wedding Photography provide our services for your engagement or wedding, please visit our services page or contact us at any time.

 Or if you know anyone that is looking for an Owensboro, KY Wedding Photographer, please send them our way.